Scaling the Summit and Preserving the Fragile Ecosystem of Gasherbrum I: Exploring the Majestic Hidden Peak of the Karakoram Range

 The mountain has three main summits, the highest of which is the south summit, with an elevation of 8,080 meters.
 The other two summits are the middle summit, with an elevation of 7,922 meters (26,001 feet), and the north summit, with an elevation of 7,708 meters (25,289 feet).

 Gasherbrum I is a challenging mountain to climb, and it is considered one of the most difficult peaks in the world.
 The mountain is known for its technical climbing routes, steep ridges, and unpredictable weather conditions.
-The climbing season for Gasherbrum I is from June to August, and the best time to climb is during the months of July and August.
+The climbing season starts from June to August, and the best time to climb is during the months of July and August.

 Environmental Concerns